-Solutions Center provides services to homeless clients including AODA referrals, assistance in development of employment skills, securing employment and/or social services, etc. The City will continue to provide utility assistance to Solutions Center so their resources can be most effectively used for client supportive services, including the chronic homeless.
-Solutions Center also operates a women's shelter, men's shelter and a family shelter.
+Solutions Center provides services to homeless clients including AODA referrals, assistance in development of employment skills, securing employment and/or social services, etc. The City will partner with Solutions Center to identify operational costs that may be eligible for funding support so their resources can be most effectively used for client supportive services, including the chronic homeless.
+Solutions Center also operates a NEW homeless facility that serves families and singles (men & women).